Pulpectomy (Baby Root Canal) for Children in Ottawa

 Nitrous Oxide (Laughing Gas)

 Mild relaxation for cooperative children ages 5+ with minimal anxiety.
 Your child stays awake, breathing through a comfortable nose mask, feeling calm and relaxed.
-Suitable for straightforward pulpectomy cases in children who tolerate dental procedures well.
+Suitable for straightforward pulpectomy cases.

 Oral Sedation

 Medication taken before the appointment creates significant drowsiness and reduces anxiety.
 Excellent for moderately nervous children or when performing pulpectomy on multiple teeth.
-Your child remains responsive but deeply relaxed and typically won't remember the procedure.
+Your child remains responsive but deeply relaxed.

 IV Sedation

-Deeper sedation administered through a tiny IV line provides continuous comfort throughout treatment, with constant monitoring.
-Ideal for high anxiety, younger children (ages 3-4), or when multiple pulpectomies plus other treatments need completion.
+Deeper sedation administered through a tiny IV line provides continuous comfort throughout treatment with constant monitoring.
+Ideal for high anxiety, younger children (ages 3-4), or multiple pulpectomies.

 General Anesthesia